Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 What’s a visit to the Garden City without yet ANOTHER garden stop under your belt?

 Laurel Bank Park is a beautifully landscaped park in Toowoomba that offers a peaceful oasis in the heart of the city.
-It’s a great alternative to Queens Park and makes for our first visit on day two of this little weekend itinerary.
+It’s a great alternative if you’ve already explored all that Queens Park has to offer, and would be a great first stop on your second day in Toowoomba.

 9. Empire Theatre

-If you thought cinema peaked when Leo starred in the Great Gatsby, you know where you have to visit next.
+If you (like me) thought cinema peaked when Leo starred in the Great Gatsby, you know where you have to visit next.

-· Live Performances: Check the schedule for upcoming events, including musicals, plays, stand-up comedy, and concerts by both local and touring artists.
+Be sure to check the schedule in advance for any upcoming events, such as musicals, plays, comedy shows and concerts by local and touring artists.

 10. Highfields Pioneer Village

-Located just a short drive from Toowoomba, the Highfields Pioneer Village is a living history museum that transports visitors back to the pioneering days of Australia.
-This makes the perfect stop to end the day before you start the drive back to Brisbane.
-This village showcases historical buildings, machinery, and artefacts, offering a glimpse into the Aussie past.
+It’s located just a short drive from the town and is a living history museum that transports visitors back to the pioneering days of Australia.
+This makes the perfect stop to end the day before you start the journey back to Brisbane.

-· Cool Machinery: This will be interesting for the technologically minded and future engineers out there!
+This will be interesting for the technologically minded and future engineers amongst you!
 Discover a wide range of vintage machinery, vehicles, and historical memorabilia that you won’t find anywhere else.

 Where to Stay?

-What’s a list of the best places to visit in Toowoomba without a reccy for our favourite place to stay?
+What’s a roundup of the best places to visit in Toowoomba without a reccy for our fav place to stay?

-We chose to stay at the Arbour Boutique Apartments and can highly recommend!
+We chose the Arbour Boutique Apartments and can highly recommend it.
 They are luxurious and spacious and centrally located within 15-min walking distance of Café Valetta and Queens Park.

 Arbour Boutique Apartments